philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 >
 > Early feedback from users makes us cautiously optimistic that they’re finding the mnemonic medium useful.
 In May 2019, one of us posted to Twitter a short thread explaining the technical details of how quantum teleportation works.
 One user of Quantum Country replied to the thread with:

-I'll skip over quoting the tweets the article quotes (you should read the article though; it's quite good!) and move on to this next quote showing both humility and conviction:
+I'll skip over quoting the tweets that this article quotes (you should read the [article](https://numinous.productions/ttft/) though; it's quite good!) and move on to this next quote showing both humility and conviction:

 > We don’t yet have a good model of exactly what those people are learning, but it seems plausible they are taking away considerably more than from a conventional essay, or perhaps even from a conventional class.
 >